gwallison/query-FF/User_guide.md

 filtered set.
 We expect that most people will want this filtered set.

-If you want to work with the full set, perhaps to investigate the nature of some of the errors, you can use the "record_flags" field to target specific types of records.  (see Example...)
+If you want to work with the full set, perhaps to investigate the nature of some of the errors, you can use the `record_flags` field to target specific types of records.  (see Example...)

 ## Filtering to the set you want